joel-jeremy/externalized-properties/docs/conversion.md

 Each item in the list will be converted to an `Optional<Integer>`.

-## 🌟 Conversion of Arbitrary Values (via [@ConverterFacade](../core/src/main/java/io/github/joeljeremy7/externalizedproperties/core/ConverterFacade.java))
+## 🌟 Conversion of Arbitrary Values

 Externalized Properties has support for conversion of arbitrary String values to other types.
 This is made possible by the [@ConverterFacade](../core/src/main/java/io/github/joeljeremy7/externalizedproperties/core/ConverterFacade.java) annotation e.g.